Xilinx/PYNQ/docs/source/9_iop_code.rst

    :align: center

 The ARM Cortex-A9 is an application processor, running Linux, and is not optimized for real time applications.
-An IOP can be used as a real-time controller and as a flexible controller for different types of external peripherals..
+An IOP can be used as a real-time controller and as a flexible controller for different types of external peripherals.

 The IOP's configurable switch can be used to route signals between the physical interface (external pins of Pmod and Arduino connector), and the available interface peripherals in the IOP sub-system (IIC, SPI, GPIO, Timer, UART).
 In this way, an IIC, SPI, or custom external peripheral can be supported on the same physical port using the same IOP. i.e. there is no need to create a new FPGA design to support a different interface standard.